Lunovox/outdoor/README.md

 ![](https://raw.githubusercontent.com/Lunovox/outdoor/master/screenshot.png)

 **Dependencies:**
-  * default → Minetest Game Included
+  * default → Minetest Game Included (version 0.4.17.1 or more)

 **Optional Dependencies:**
   * [intllib](https://github.com/minetest-mods/intllib) → Facilitates the translation of several other mods into your native language, or other languages.